Lottery opens September 1st, 2023 - This is a lottery format and will be selecting entrants Oct 1st. ###

-Time: Registration Check-in 8 to 9:30am Feb 15, event start is at 10am.
+Time: Registration Check-in 8 to 9:30am Friday Feb 9th, event start is at 10am.

-For those not familiar, each participant must finish the course within an hour and be in the starting area prior to the next lap start.
+Format: For those not familiar, each participant must finish the course within an hour and be in the starting area prior to the next lap start.
 The race is over once there is only one person left in the starting area and that person completes their final lap.

 -Andrew and Monte

 Suggested Items to Bring: